Recognizing Suicidal Behavior

 What should I do if someone I know is talking about suicide?

 If your friend or loved one is not in immediate danger but is talking about suicide and is showing risk factors for harming themselves, take them seriously.
 If you can, remove any objects that can be used in a suicide attempt.
-Encourage them to call – or call together – support services such as the National Suicide Prevention Lifeline: 1-800-273-(TALK) (1-800-273-8255).
+Encourage them to call – or call together – support services such as the Suicide and Crisis Lifeline: 988.
 Conversations are with a skilled, trained counselor and are free and confidential and available 24 hours a day, seven days a week.

 If the friend or loved one appears to be extremely distressed, don’t leave the person alone.
 Try to keep the person as calm as possible and get immediate help.
 Call 911 or take the person to an emergency room.